Please ensure Javascript is enabled for purposes of website accessibility What is Disability Pride… And How to Display It - AmeriDisability

 Html code here!
 Replace this with any non empty raw html code and that's it.

-“Disability pride” has been defined as accepting and honoring each person’s uniqueness and seeing it as a natural and beautiful part of human diversity.
+Disability pride is defined as accepting and honoring each person’s uniqueness, and seeing it as a natural and beautiful part of human diversity.
+Disability pride is an integral part of an inclusive crusade and, furthermore, a direct challenge to systemic ableism and stigmatizing definitions of disability.

-What Does Disability Pride Mean?
+Defining Disability Pride

 Since disability pride is a fairly new concept, it is important for people with disabilities to be proudly visible in the community, according to the Disability Community Resource Center.

-watercolor graphic of wheelchair user ADA symbol
+watercolor graphic of wheelchair user ADA symbol.
+July is disability pride month

 (Shutterstock)

-Looking for more content like this?
-Read these articles:
+Interested in more content like this?
+Read: